-If CICRA gives guidance that a proposed course of action is unlikely to breach the competition laws, we cannot investigate the course of action unless we:
+If the Authority gives guidance that a proposed course of action is unlikely to breach the competition laws, we cannot investigate the course of action unless we:

-- have reasonable cause to suspect that there has been a material change of circumstances since we gave the guidance; - have reasonable cause to suspect that the information on which we based our guidance was incomplete, false or misleading in a material particular; - have reasonable cause to suspect the course of action is a breach of the provisions of the law in respect of mergers and acquisitions; or - receive a complaint concerning the course of action, either before or after it is implemented by the parties.
+- Have reasonable cause to suspect that there has been a material change of circumstances since we gave the guidance; - Have reasonable cause to suspect that the information on which we based our guidance was incomplete, false or misleading in a material particular; - Have reasonable cause to suspect the course of action is a breach of the provisions of the law in respect of mergers and acquisitions; or - Receive a complaint concerning the course of action, either before or after it is implemented by the parties.

-4 Applications for Exemption
+4. Applications for Exemption